Showing posts with label 2017. Show all posts

 Atari = crazy

 Whitewater Madness was under development in 1989 by Scott Williamson and Ed Schneider for Atari themselves.
-In fact, it was specifically designed for the new Atari STe and is possibly one of the first games to utilise the enhanced hardware?
+With great faith, it was specifically designed for the then-new Atari STe (possibly one of the first games to utilise the enhanced hardware).
 Sadly, the game was finished but never released which is disappointing, to say the least.

 In Atari's wisdom, they decided not to bother with this and it was left to gather dust in the halls of the forgotten.
 You know, I sure love Atari for giving us the ST/STe computers but there are times when they tested our patience somewhat!
 Well, cheer up because I have a treat in store for you with the full and finished version of Whitewater Madness to download and play for yourself.
 That's right, the disks have been found and guess who has been given a copy? ;-)